 |2021-04-17||Upgraded my Surface Pro 2 from 2004 to 20H2 and scanner is working fine|

 |2020-08-15||Upgraded my Surface Pro 2 from 1909 to 2004 and scanner is working fine|

 |2020-03-29||Updated to cover the MP Navigator EX software|

 |2019-11-14||I just updated my Surface Pro 2 from 1903 to 1909 and the scanner is working fine|

 |2019-11-06||The 2019-09-26 update erroneously listed the version as 1703 but it was 1903 I tested with|

 |2019-09-26||Added Windows 10 1903 after trying the scanner in my Surface 2 Pro|

 |2019-09-04||Initial release of article|

 The drivers page for the Canon CanoScan LiDE 100 scanner states that the scanner is not supported in Windows 10 (either 32 or 64 bit).
-As far as Windows goes it is officially supported from Windows 2000 to Windows 8.1, and also on OS X 10.5 - 10.10.
+As far as Canon is concerned, it is officially supported from Windows 2000 to Windows 8.1, and also on OS X 10.5 - 10.10.
 Despite this, it works fine on Windows 10.

 Even though no drivers are available to download, I recently plugged one of these scanners into my Windows 10 x64 desktop (version 1809).
 To my surprise, Windows Update kicked in and download a set of drivers and then the scanner was partially operational.